Wilkinson Bird: First World War

+Post-war years

+He retired from the army in 1923, having received a promotion to major general on 16 August 1921.
+He was appointed the Lees Knowles Lecturer at Trinity College, Cambridge for the year 1927.

 From December 1929 to 1939, Bird served as the colonel of the Queen's Royal Regiment (West Surrey), taking over from General Sir Charles Monro.

 Family

 Bird married Winifred Barker in early 1902; the couple had two daughters.
 The eldest daughter was born in Westminster on 1 January 1903.